dvopsway/datasploit/docs/setupGuide.md

-This page holds setup guide before kicking off the datasploit in your system.
+This page holds the setup guide you will need before kicking off the datasploit in your system.
 Please note that all the documentation is as per *nix machines, and the tool has not been thoroughly tested on Windows platform.
-If you would like to volunteer for the same, give us a shout at helpme@datasploit.com.
+If you would like to volunteer for the same, give us a shout at helpme@datasploit.info.
 Following are the quick steps to get you going:

 ### Step 1 - Download DataSploit to your system.